WildernessLabs/Meadow.Samples/Source/Meadow F7/Bluetooth/Bluetooth_Notify/Readme.md

 ## Description

-This application will set up a service with a a single characteristic.
+This application will set up a service with a single characteristic.
 The characteristic will have notification properties meaning the system will notify a connected client each time the characteristic value changes.
 The application will set the value from 1 to 60 once per second.

 ## Connecting to Meadow